mabhay3420/mabhay3420.github.io/_posts/2024-05-05-state-machine-compiler---rust-macros.md

 P!(tape_machine, Symbolx); -> p(&TapeMachineSymbol::Symbolx, tape_machine.index, tape_machine.result);
 L!(tape_machine); -> l(&mut tape_machine.index);
 R!(tape_machine); -> r(&mut tape_machine.index);
 {% endhighlight %}

 Where these functions have been defined in the declaration section.

 A sidenote:
 We need to pass `tape_machine` and `steps` in the `transition_rules!` macros.
 Why?
 Because we cannot just use arbitrary variables in macros.
-Macros can use the variables that are defined inside the body or the ones that are expicitly passed to the macro.
+Macros can use the variables that are defined inside the body or the ones that are explicitly passed to the macro.
 [Read more about this][link_here]

 Alright, now we have all the macros defined, let's look at the final